stalela/stalela-docs/docs/index.md

-# Storo Docs
+# Stalela Docs

-Welcome to the Storo payments nucleus documentation.
+Welcome to the Stalela payments nucleus documentation.

 - Start with the Overview to understand architecture and concepts.
 - Browse Components for service-level docs.